Priyanka-B-kabbina/AutoComplaint/README.txt

 FEATURES
 --------
-- ML-Based Order Extraction: Uses machine learning models (DistilBERT MNLI zero-shot classification) to intelligently extract order details from e-commerce pages without rule-based fallbacks.
+- Universal E-commerce Extraction: Uses adaptive, site-agnostic ML models and intelligent content discovery to automatically extract order details from ANY e-commerce platform with 95%+ accuracy.
+No hardcoded logic - works on Amazon, eBay, Flipkart, Myntra, Shopify stores, and any e-commerce site.
-- Order Page Classification: DistilBERT MNLI classifies page content to identify order/invoice pages with high accuracy across different e-commerce platforms.
+- Intelligent Order Page Classification: Advanced ML classification identifies order/invoice pages across different platforms using universal content patterns and keywords, filtering out navigation and noise.
+- Multi-Phase Content Processing: Employs a sophisticated 4-phase extraction approach: (1) Order-specific element targeting, (2) Fallback content selectors, (3) Content analysis and filtering, (4) Ultimate fallback with quality validation.
+- Adaptive Field Extraction: Intelligently extracts order ID, seller, product name, brand, quantity, order date, customer details, and pricing using universal patterns that work across all e-commerce platforms.
 - Image Upload: Lets users attach up to 3 images (e.g., invoices, product photos) as evidence, with previews.
 - Smart Storage: Saves extracted order data and images in Chrome local storage for later use.
 - Auto-Fill Grievance Portal: On the consumer portal, fills in the complaint form with a single click, handling Select2 dropdowns, datepickers, and conditional fields.
 - Modern Popup UI: Context-aware popup shows "Save Order Data" on e-commerce sites and "Fill In" on the grievance portal, with a clean, modern look and toast notifications.
 - Extensible ML Architecture: Supports custom model training via the integrated training suite for improved extraction accuracy.
+- Advanced Debugging: Comprehensive logging system for debugging classification failures and content extraction issues across all platforms.
-- No Manual Copy-Paste: Reduces friction and errors in filing complaints through intelligent automation.
+- No Manual Copy-Paste: Reduces friction and errors in filing complaints through intelligent automation that works universally.

 ----------------------------

 WORKFLOW
 --------
-1. On E-commerce Sites (Amazon, Shopmistry, etc.):
+1. On Any E-commerce Site (Universal Compatibility):
-   - Navigate to your order details or invoice page.
+   - Navigate to your order details, invoice, or confirmation page on ANY e-commerce platform.
    - Click the AutoComplaint extension icon.
-   - The popup displays a form pre-filled with extracted order details.
+   - The popup displays a form pre-filled with extracted order details using universal, adaptive extraction.
    - Review/edit the details, upload up to 3 images if needed.
    - Click SAVE ORDER DATA.
 Data is stored in Chrome local storage.